-There will more tasks based on this song later, including vocabulary exercises too.
+There will be more tasks based on this song, so check back soon.

 This is something that I’ve wanted to share for quite some time but somehow there was always something else that seemed more important at the time.
 This is it: